Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Dismissal

-KHSC-KansasCOM has the highest expectations for student professionalism and personal behavior.
-KHSC-KansasCOM reserves the right, at its sole discretion, to dismiss any student, at any time prior to graduation, in the event of a breach of the Professional Code of Conduct, any policy or directive set forth in the KHSC-KansasCOM Student Handbook and Academic Catalog, or failure to satisfy any requirement for graduation; provided, however, that all procedures for review or action be adhered to accordingly.
+KHSU-KansasCOM has the highest expectations for student professionalism and personal behavior.
+KHSU-KansasCOM reserves the right, at its sole discretion, to dismiss any student, at any time prior to graduation, in the event of a breach of the Professional Code of Conduct, any policy or directive set forth in the KHSU-KansasCOM Student Handbook and Academic Catalog, or failure to satisfy any requirement for graduation; provided, however, that all procedures for review or action be adhered to accordingly.

 Repeated Coursework